georgwittberger/sfdx-data-deploy-plugin/README.md

 1. Create a directory to store the files related to the deployment (e.g. `testdata`).
 2. Create the deployment descriptor file `datadeploy.json` in the deployment directory.
 See the format description below.
 3. Create the CSV files containing the data to deploy and put them in the deployment directory.
 One file belongs to a certain sObject.
 There can be multiple files for the same sObject.
+See the format description below.
 You can generate CSV files using a SOQL query with Salesforce CLI:

    ```bash
    sfdx force:data:soql:query -r csv -q "SELECT Name,...
 FROM Account WHERE ..." > testdata/Account.csv